Tasks

 Performing Tasks

 The host records the outcome of each player's action and adds it to the cumulative totals for the task.
-At the start of each round, the director narrates changes within the scene based on the overall task totals accumulated during the previous round.
+At the start of each round, the director narrates changes in the scene based on the overall task totals accumulated during the previous round.
 This helps advance the scene frame by frame as the task proceeds.

 Last updated